NishEatsWafflez/8Bit-Bounce/README.md

 This is an Endless Jumping Game with an 8bit theme.
 If you enter the right code at the beginning, you can access a hidden level with some special designs

-v0.2: Added a New Character and implemented Dispose Functions (being dumb)
+v0.2: Added a New Character and Implemented Dispose Functions (being dumb)

 v0.1: Initial Commit